golincode/sharepoint-oauth-app-client/docs/SPFile.md

 }
 ```

-## Move
+## Move/rename
-Move a SharePoint File.
-This method can also be used to rename a file.
+Move and/or rename a SharePoint File.

 ```php
 <?php